 Periodically, travel out of state may be necessary to attend training or conferences.
-During fiscal year 2019, staff plans to attend the annual Association of Metropolitan Planning Organizations (AMPO) conference and the annual International ESRI software conference.
+During fiscal year 2020, staff plans to attend the annual Association of Metropolitan Planning Organizations (AMPO) conference and the annual International ESRI software conference.

-The MPO staff participated in several webinars and teleconferences related to transportation performance based planning, walkable communities, livability, environmental justice, public participation, congestion and freight, travel demand modeling, all available TEMPO meetings, AMPO conference, Ports to Plains conference and TxDOT conferences.
+The MPO staff participated in several webinars and teleconferences related to transportation performance based planning, walkable communities, livability, environmental justice, public participation, congestion and freight, travel demand modeling, all available TEMPO meetings, AMPO conference, Ports to Plains conference, NMPRDS training, FHWA Value Added training and TxDOT conferences.
+While most of these conferences, meetings and training sessions were virtual this year due to the outbreak of COVID-19, they were still very valuable to staff development and informative.
 Staff also provided training and education to each other to increase transportation planning knowledge.
-Topics such as safety, road diets, complete streets, performance measures, and environmental mitigation were discussed.
+Topics such as safety, railroad crossings, complete streets, performance measures, and environmental mitigation were discussed.
 Staff met with and shared information with stakeholders such as TxDOT, City of San Angelo, Concho Valley Transit District, City planners, Operations and Engineering along with other local organizations.
 Attendance at conferences hosted by AMPO, TEMPO, and TxDOT helped facilitate staff knowledge with changes in legislation and operating procedures.
-All staff members attended a minimum of 40 hours training in 2019.
+All staff members attended a minimum of 40 hours training in 2020.